11 states yet to domesticate Child Rights Act — Minister

 He said that the bill was the first attempt to bring out Nigerian older persons in any form of bill that would determine their rights and privileges.

-Meanwhile, sponsor of the bill, Ibikunle Amosun (APC-Ogun), said that the bill was read for the first time on Wednesday, November 27, 2019, and also read for the second time on Tuesday, March 17, 2020.
+Sponsor of the bill, Sen. Ibikunle Amosun (APC-Ogun), said that the bill was read for the first time on Wednesday, Nov.
+27, 2019, and also read for the second time on Tuesday, March 17, 2020.

-Mr Amosun said that the bill when passed, would ensure that any person convicted of attempted rape should be unsuitable to work with children.
+Amosun said that the bill when passed would ensure that any person convicted of attempted rape should be unsuitable to work with children.

 Comments